 What Is A Size G Crochet Hook?

-In US sizing, a size G crochet hook is also known as 6.
-In metric, it’s 4.00mm and in the UK & Canada, it’s 8.
+A size G crochet hook in US sizing is also known as G/6.
+In metric, it’s 4.00mm, and in the UK & Canada, it’s 8.
 Some brands like Boye label their crochet hook G as 4.25mm.
 Be aware that the difference in millimeters can affect your gauge.

 What Is A Size 7 Crochet Hook?

-A US size 7 and a size 7 in the UK & Canada are the same size, but in metric it’s 4.50mm.
+A US size seven and a size 7 in the UK & Canada are the exact sizes, but 4.50mm in metric.

 What Is A Size 8 Crochet Hook?

-A size 8 crochet hook is also known as size H in the States, it’s a 6 in Canada and the UK, and is 5.00mm in metric sizing.
+A size 8 crochet hook is also known as size hook H in the States, it’s a 6 in Canada and the UK and is 5.00mm in metric sizing.

 What Size Crochet Hook For Blanket?